Hiring process

 If you're struggling to find the right match, you need to go that extra mile to attract candidates that fit your company.

-It's not about adding loads more text, but instead letting candidates glean what it's like to work in this role and discover whether they would feel at home in your company.
+It's not about adding loads more text, but instead letting candidates glean what it's like to work in this specific role and discover whether they would feel at home in your company.
 You can do that with the following sections.

 Perks and benefits

-The “what’s in it for me?” part of the job description.
+The “what’s in it for me?” part of the job advert.
 It’s common to show candidates the benefits they’d receive on the job, along with the expected salary range (more on that below!). 👀

-In a business that values its employees and fosters a strong company culture, perks and benefits can be a variety of things.
+In a business that values its employees and fosters a strong company culture, meaningful perks and benefits can be a variety of things.
 They can be simple but impactful things like fresh coffee, working in a beautiful building, occasional team lunches, a central office location, flexible working hours, outdoor meetings when it’s sunny or being able to work from home.
-When writing job posts, don't underestimate the inherent (non-monetary) perks your company has to offer.
+When writing job postings, don't underestimate the inherent (non-monetary) perks your company has to offer.

 Additional job perks could include: